-During the spring of 2021, Eutelsat conducted a CSR materiality review showing the importance of such issues for its internal and external stakeholders, and resulting in the CSR materiality matrix.
+Eutelsat has conducted a materiality review showing the importance of CSR issues for its internal and external stakeholders and resulting in the CSR materiality matrix.

 The issues reviewed were selected and proposed by the CSR team based on an internal analysis of the non-financial risks, a consultation process on the CSR reference frameworks and the issues reported by companies in the same sector: Eutelsat's competitors, customers and suppliers.